Prajwal10031999/Create-a-Blockchain/README.md

 The main file is "blockchain.py".
 I have attatched a "Requirements & Steps.docx" file with this code which contains the requirements and steps to help you go through this project.
 Hope this prject helps you.
-I will also share a project on creating your own Cryptocurrency an making Transactions after this this project.
+I will also share a project on creating your own Cryptocurrency an making Transactions after this project.
 Have a nice day..............!!!!!!